This function prepares choice data for estimation.

 +

-A data frame of choice data in wide format, i.e. each row represents one choice occasion.
+Choice data in wide format, where each row represents one choice occasion.- re

 inre